IVF in Denmark

 8. Clear fertility laws (updated 2018) reduce legal uncertainty for patients

-9. Regulatory transparency: Everyone must publish clinic-specific IVF success rates
+9. Regulatory transparency: all clinics must publish IVF success rates by patient age group

 Factor